wangwei1237/Kubernetes-in-Action-Second-Edition/docs/Understanding_what_makes_containers_possible.md

 The network namespace in which a process runs determines what network interfaces the process can see.
 Each network interface belongs to exactly one namespace but can be moved from one namespace to another.
 If each container uses its own network namespace, each container sees its own set of network interfaces.

 Examine figure 2.13 for a better overview of how network namespaces are used to create a container.
 Imagine you want to run a containerized process and provide it with a dedicated set of network interfaces that only that process can use.

+Figure 2.13 The network namespace limits which network interfaces a process uses

 ![](../images/2.13.png)